timothybruns/SoapBox/README.md

     * Using Ruby on Rails with React - will require a Gem file, which I've never done this before
         * Am I setting routes with Rails or React Router?

-* At its core, this application is CRUD with auth, but with the intention of tapping into a purely professional audience.
+* At its core, this application is CRUD with auth, but with the intention of tapping into a purely professional/influential audience.

+## Technologies/Dependencies Used

+## Wireframes & User Stories

-## Proposal
+## Rough Project Proposal

-* Cost - $75/hr while a Sprint is in progress
+* Cost - $75/hr while a Sprint is in progress (modified in propsal to Johnny Appleseed ;) )

 * Time - will have a functioning application on 1/29